 - Create a Strong Opening: Avoid dull beginnings.
 Instead, use techniques like asking provocative questions or presenting a striking visual to ensure your audience is engaged from the start.

-How to Start a Presentation in English: Slide Ideas
+How to Start a Presentation Effectively: A Step-by-Step Approach

 Introduce Yourself